 Note that the first homework includes the lecture on spatial convergence, and that there is a new homework!

 3. (Sept 17th and 24th) Basic Spatio-Temporal DiscretizationsWe will continue discussing advection-diffusion equations but now consider how to discretize in time and not just in space (fully discrete).
 Here are some lecture notes and a related homework.
+Here are some additional notes about the difference between MOL and space-time schemes.

 We will discuss how to solve the types of linear systems that